Our Mission Statement

 - The Co-op’s cooked and uncooked food waste is composted by Emerge Recycling.

-- We sell Ecover and Faith in Nature refills
+- We sell Eco-Leaf and Faith in Nature refills.

-- The shop buys the majority of its food from three co-ops: Suma in Yorkshire; Infinity Foods in Brighton; The Healthstore in Nottingham
+- The shop buys the majority of its food from three co-ops: Suma in Yorkshire; Infinity Foods in Brighton andEssential Trading in Bristol.

 At 8th Day, we support Fairtrade because we believe that it helps farmers, growers and producers in developing countries to get a fair deal instead of maintaining a system that is based on inequality and dependency.
 In a wider sense Fairtrade does in fact reflect our core beliefs: fair and honest trading with all of our suppliers and customers, whether they’re on the other side of the world or around the corner.